EXCLUSIVE-Some 350,000 people in Ethiopia's Tigray in famine -U.N. document

 'ALARMING LEVELS'

-Ethiopia's Embassy in London said in a statement on Saturday that the government "takes its responsibility to end the current suffering of the people of Tigray very seriously and has so far made concerted efforts to comprehensively respond to the humanitarian needs on the ground, in coordination with local and international partners."

-Famine has been declared twice in the past decade - in Somalia in 2011 and in South Sudan in 2017, according to the IPC.
+Famine has been declared twice in the past decade - in Somalia in 2011 and in South Sudan in 2017.
 U.N. agencies, aid groups, governments and other relevant parties use the IPC to work together to determine the severity of food insecurity.

-Fighting in Tigray broke out in November between government troops and the region's former ruling party, the Tigray People's Liberation Front.
-Troops from neighboring Eritrea have also entered the conflict in support of Ethiopia's government.

-The violence in Tigray has killed thousands of people and forced more than 2 million from their homes in the mountainous region of more than 5 million.

 The United Nations said on Wednesday there had been reported incidents of denial of the movement of aid and the interrogation, assault and detention of humanitarian workers at military checkpoints, along with looting and confiscation of humanitarian assets and supplies by the parties to the conflict.